 With the assistance of Federal and State Transportation Enhancement grants, Vision Iowa Grant Funding, Woodbury County, City of Sioux City, Losses Hills Tourism Bureau, Iowa State Historical Society, Missouri River Historical Development, and local donations from hundreds of visitors, community business leaders and members we are going to:

-- 15 inch Railroad – A 15 inch gauge operating railroad will be installed on an approximately 1 1/2 mile loop to provide transportation in a fun and quick manner around the fenced in area of the historic district.
-Starting with a replica 1st generation gas powered F7 locomotive and 3 passenger cars all painted to resemble the Milwaukee Roads Midwest Hiawatha passenger train that used to provide service to Sioux City.
-The passenger cars will have seating for 12 people each and the observation car on the back will also be handicap accessible and have space for two wheel chairs.
-A long range plan a few years down the road yet, is to bring in and operate a live steam locomotive for this train also for all to enjoy.
+- 15 inch Railroad – A 15-inch gauge operating railroad will be installed on an approximately 1 1/2 mile loop to provide transportation in a fun and quick manner around the fenced-in area of the historic district.
+Starting with a replica 1st generation gas-powered F7 locomotive and 3 passenger cars all painted to resemble the Milwaukee Roads Midwest Hiawatha passenger train that used to provide service to Sioux City.
+The passenger cars will seat for 12 people each and the observation car on the back will also be handicap accessible and have space for two wheelchairs.
+A long-range plan a few years down the road yet is to bring in and operate a live steam locomotive for this train also for all to enjoy.

 3. Construction Development Phase VI – (2016-2018)

 - Big Sioux River Trail – In conjunction with the Sioux City River Trail System and the Stone State Park header trail which will run down along Iowa State Hwy 12 we are providing a crossover trail to connect the trails into one continuous trail system for the enjoyment and health benefits of the entire community.